Photobook Community Meta-list 2025

 Suzanne Révy is a writer, educator and photographer with an MFA from the New Hampshire Institute of Art.
 She previously worked as a photography editor.
 Her photographs have been exhibited at museums and galleries throughout New England and in New York.

 Elin Spring is the founder and editor of What Will You Remember?
-She is a contributing writer to other magazines and has provided essays for various exhibition catalogues.
+She is a contributing writer for other magazines and has provided essays for various exhibition catalogues.
 She judges photography competitions and exhibitions.Clément Chéroux is a French photography historian and the chief curator of Photography at MoMA.
 He has held senior curatorial positions at the Centre Pompidou in Paris and at the San Francisco Museum of Modern Art.

 Christer Ek is a photographer, educator and photobook collector.
 He just started a new job as the director of a photography institute in France.